pgorman/dangerjaunt/dangerjaunt.md

 Plate & shield   | 18 | 6''           | 4 in 6
 +Encumbered      |    | 3''           | 5 in 6

-In the ascending armor class system (shown above), a higher AC indicates better protection.
+In the ascending armor class system (shown above), a higher AC number indicates better protection.
 The traditional descending AC system has lower numbers for better armor.
 Use the table below for reference, or calculate the difference from 19.